 Cluster headaches are more common in people who smoke or are heavy drinkers.
 During a cluster period, you'll be more sensitive to alcohol and nicotine -- just a bit of alcohol can trigger a headache.
 But drinking won't trigger one during headache-free periods.

-You should take preventive medicine, unless your headache periods last less than 2 weeks.
-Your doctor can prescribe medication to shorten the length of the cluster as well as lessen the severity of your attacks, including:
+Preventive medicine can often stop a headache before it starts, Your doctor can prescribe medication to shorten the length of the cluster as well as lessen the severity of your attacks, including:

 - Ergotamine tartrate (Cafergot, Ergomar)

-When nothing else has worked, surgery may be an option for people who don't get a break from cluster headaches.
-Most of the procedures involve blocking the trigeminal nerve.
+If nothing else works, surgery may be an option for people who don't get a break from cluster headaches.